When you click on Curriculum from the left menu, you'll be taken to the Curriculum index page. From there, you can access:

 Click Courses to see the Base Curriculum and the courses at your school.
 Once you click Course, you will be taken to the Course Grid Page (shown below).
 From this page you can:

-- See courses from other years at your school
+- Access courses from past years at your school

 - See what courses are recommended